AZURE231/FabricApp/README.md

 ### `npm install`

-To install node_modules if any are missing.
+To install node_modules if any are missing in both the main directory and backend directory

 ### `npm start`